swatantrasinha/nextjs-v14/README.md

  <form action={createSnippet}> .....
 ```

+This is the first implementation of Server Action

 Note:  why need server action ?
 - see earlier working : See => 03-traditional-react-app.png
 - what changes in next js: See => 04-nextjs-world.png